iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___2.2.0/report.md

 > As others have said, it's like the federal government app but worse.
 They should just make both available to Albertans and let us decide.
 My choice would be easy.<br> :date: __2020-11-11 23:44:19__

-> I feel it's a good idea, implemented poorly.
-Within an hour of 100% battery I am down to 85%.
-Not well designed.
-It's not right for me...
-I have uninstalled it.<br> :date: __2020-11-11 04:00:11__

 #### 1-star reviews